G-Core/proxy-wasm-sdk-as/docs/SDK_API.md

 );
 ```

+**No default parameters on nested functions**: AssemblyScript compiles functions defined inside a method body to `call_indirect` entries in the WebAssembly element table.
+Default parameter values are applied at direct call sites only — for indirect calls, unspecified argument slots receive `0` (a null pointer).
+If those slots are used as strings or objects, the wasm traps with a memory access out-of-bounds error at runtime.
+Fix: promote the helper to a `private` class method (dispatched as a direct call; defaults apply correctly), or pass all arguments explicitly at every call site.

 ### Build Configuration

 The `asconfig.json` at the root of your plugin must include the `abort` override.
 Without it, runtime errors in the wasm module will not be surfaced correctly.